Kristina01111000/Drws_site/README.md

 	 	- then press select
 	 	- then click to add the discount code
 	 	- then click apply
-	- for a new account:
+	- for a new account: try with other email account